NaitLee/Cat-Printer/README.md

 - [Bleak](https://bleak.readthedocs.io/en/latest/) Bluetooth-Low-Energy library!
 The overall Hero!
 - [roddeh-i18n](https://github.com/roddeh/i18njs), the current built-in i18n is inspired by this
 - [PF2 font](http://grub.gibibit.com/New_font_format), great minimal raster font idea
-- ImageMagick & Ghostscript, never mention other if something useful is already in one's system
+- ImageMagick & Ghostscript, never mention other if something useful is already in one’s system
 - [python-for-android](https://python-for-android.readthedocs.io/en/latest/), though there are some painful troubles
 - [AdvancedWebView](https://github.com/delight-im/Android-AdvancedWebView) for saving my life from Java
 - Stack Overflow & the whole Internet, you let me know Android `Activity` all from beginning